 I understand why and one of the affinities is the number of angels that are watching over you.

-As you walk the streets, you note Havana angels abound.
-Each ahs her own characteristic and context.
+As you walk the streets, Havana angels abound.
+Each has her own characteristic and context.

-The Gran Teatro and her angels set back behind these lovely gates and frameed by colonnaded walkways are a good illustration.
+The Gran Teatro and her angels set back behind these lovely gates and framed by colonnaded walkways are a good illustration.

 This Havana angel is herself being watched - by a bronze man, from the steps of El Capitolio.

 Again she appears behind a column in the square beneath.